HuemulSolutions/enola/docs/building_chatbot_ollama.md

 pip install langchain enola dotenv uuid langchain_ollama
 ```

-- This will install LangChain (a framework that helps facilitate the integration of large language models into applications) and other necessary libraries.
+This will install Enola-AI library, other necessary libraries and LangChain (a framework that helps facilitate the integration of large language models into applications).

 #### **1.3 Set Up the Enola-AI API Token**